 Space food is actually very similar to what you might find at the grocery store, but it is packaged a little differently.
-The food is packaged so that the astronauts can still get all the vitamins and nutrients that they need to stay healthy on their flight while preventing the food from damaging the ship's equipment.
+The food is packaged so that the astronauts can get all the vitamins and nutrients that they need to stay healthy on their flight and to prevent the food from damaging the ship's equipment.

 Food for Early Astronauts

 Apollo astronauts were the first to have hot water to add to the foods, so they tasted better.
-They were the first to use the "Spoon Bowl", a plastic container that could be opened and its contents eaten with a spoon, kind of like a pudding or Jell-O cup now.
+They were the first to use the "Spoon Bowl", a plastic container that could be opened and its contents eaten with a spoon.
+We call this a pudding or Jell-O cup now.

 Skylab was one of the first spaceships to have a place to eat with a table, freezer, refrigerator, hot and cold water, and an oven to warm up foods.

 Inside the space shuttle it is very small and there is not much room to eat.
 When a crew member eats, he uses a tray that attaches to his lap or on a wall.
 Because of the lack of gravity in outer space, the trays of food could float all over the space shuttle.
 This is why they had to design a tray like that.
 Also the tray makes the food stay on it.

 Each crew member has a limit of 3.8 pounds of food per person per day, including 1 pound of packaging.
 All foods are packaged for single servings so they can just throw away the package after they are done eating.
 They also have on board an extra two days of food for all the crew members in case of any emergencies.